From kittenhood to adulthood, cats are adorable, and they add love to our lives.

-While cats who live unsupervised outdoors for long periods of time on their own generally live for 7 years, indoor cats live till the ripe age of 14.
+While cats who live unsupervised outdoors for long periods of time on their own generally live for seven years, indoor cats live till the ripe age of 14.

 Life expectancy depends on a lot of factors.

-This includes the breed of the cat, genetic or parental history, diseases, and generally lifestyle.
+This includes the breed of the cat, genetic or parental history, diseases, and general lifestyle.
 Kitties that are obese tend to develop additional health problems which can significantly reduce the cat’s lifespan.

 Outdoor cats live a lifestyle that’s dangerous.

 As you may have observed, indoor cats generally live longer than outdoor cats.